zevv/xpeg/README.md

 including a parser for arithmatic expressions and a full JSON parser.

+## Grammars

+The `peg` macro provides a method to define (recursive) grammars.
+The first argument is the name of initial patterns, followed by a list of named patterns.
+Patterns can now refer to other patterns by name, allowing for recursion.

+The order in which the grammar patterns are defined affects the generated parser.
+Although Xpeg could always reorder, this is a design choice to give the user more control over the generated parser:

+- when a pattern P1 refers to pattern P2 which is defined before P1, P2 will
+  be inlined in P1.
+This increases the generated code size, but generally improves performance.

+- when a pattern P1 refers to pattern P2 which is defined after P1, P2 will be generated as a subroutine which gets called from P1.
+This will reduce code size, but might also result in a slower parser.

 ## Syntax

-The XPeg syntax is similar to normal PEG notation, but some changes were made to allow the grammar to be properly parsed by the Elixir compiler:
+The Xpeg syntax is similar to normal PEG notation, but some changes were made to allow the grammar to be properly parsed by the Elixir compiler:

-- XPeg uses prefix operators instead of suffix operators for `+`, `-`
+- Xpeg uses prefix operators instead of suffix operators for `+`, `-`
 - Elixir does not support the `*` and `?` prefix operators, so instead `star(P)` and `opt(P)` are used
 - The explicit `*` infix operator is used for concatenation

-XPeg patterns and grammars can be composed of the following parts:
+Xpeg patterns and grammars can be composed of the following parts:

 ```
 Atoms: